 Application Requirement Change

-The 60 hours of volunteer/work experience hours normally required for application have been temporarily suspended and two Reference Documents can be submitted instead.
-Please email email@example.com for the Reference Document to be sent to you for your reference to fill out, for information regarding applications, program delivery, or any other questions regarding the Youth Justice Diploma Program.
+The 60 hours of volunteer/work experience hours, normally required for application, have been temporarily suspended and two Reference Documents can be submitted instead.
+Please find the reference form on the right of this page or email email@example.com for it to be sent to you for your reference to fill out.